shogo-nakano-desu/shogo-nakano-desu/README.md

 - Will be a student in Georgia Tech OMSCS from Spring 2024.

 ### What I do
-- Working mainly on Backend
-- Mainly Using Rust and TypeScript
+- Develop backend server with Rust and TypeScript.

 ### Links
 - [Blog (JP only)](https://blog.shgnkn.io)